Yerkes Observatory

-The Yerkes 40-inch was the largest refracting-type telescope in the world when it was dedicated in 1897, although there had been several larger reflecting telescopes.
-During this time, there were many questions about the merits of the various materials used to construct and design telescopes.
+The Yerkes 40-inch was the largest refracting-type telescope in the world when it was dedicated in 1897.
 Another large telescope of this period was the Great Melbourne Telescope, which was a reflector.
-In the United States, the Lick refractor had just a few years earlier come online in 1888 in California with a 91 cm lens.
+In the United States, the Lick refractor had just a few years earlier come online in 1888 in California with a 36-inch (91 cm)lens.

-Prior to its installation, the telescope on its enormous German equatorial mount was shown at the World's Columbian Exhibition in Chicago during the time the observatory was under construction.
+Prior to its installation, the telescope on its enormous German equatorial mount was shown at the World's Columbian Exhibition in Chicago, Illinois during the time the observatory was under construction.

 The observatory was a center for serious astronomical research for more than 100 years.
-By the 21st century, however, it had reached the end of its research life.
-The University of Chicago closed the observatory to the public in October 2018.
-In November 2019, "an agreement in principle" was announced that the university would transfer Yerkes Observatory to the non-profit Yerkes Future Foundation (YFF).
+By the 21st century, however, the historic telescope had reached the end of its research life.
+The University of Chicago closed the observatory in October 2018.
+In November 2019, it was announced that the university would transfer Yerkes Observatory to the non-profit Yerkes Future Foundation (YFF).
 The transfer of ownership took place on May 1, 2020.

 Telescopes

 In the 1860s Chicago became home of the largest telescope in America, the Dearborn 18+1/2 in refractor.
-Later surpassed by the U.S. Naval Observatory's 26 inch, which would go on to discover the moons of Mars in 1877, there was an extraordinary increase of larger telescopes in finely furnished observatories in the late 1800s.
+It was later surpassed by the U.S. Naval Observatory's 26 inch, which would go on to discover the moons of Mars in 1877.
+There was an extraordinary increase of larger telescopes in finely furnished observatories in the late 1800s.
 In the 1890s various forces came together to establish an observatory of art, science, and superlative instruments in Williams Bay, Wisconsin.

 The telescope was surpassed by the Harvard College Observatory, 60 in reflector less than ten years later, although it remained a center for research for decades afterwards.
 In addition to the large refractor, Yerkes also conducted a great amount of Solar observations.

 Background

 Yerkes Observatory's 40-inch (102 cm) refracting telescope has a doublet lens produced by the optical firm Alvan Clark & Sons and a mounting by the Warner & Swasey Company.
 It was the largest refracting telescope used for astronomical research.
 In the years following its establishment, the bar was set and tried to be exceeded; an even larger demonstration refractor, the Great Paris Exhibition Telescope of 1900, was exhibited at the Paris Universal Exhibition of 1900.

-However, this was not much of a success and was dismantled, and it did not become part of an active University observatory.
+However, this was not much of a success, was dismantled, and did not become part of an active University observatory.
 The mounting and tube for the 40-inch telescope was exhibited at the 1893 World's Columbian Exposition in Chicago before being installed in the observatory.
 The grinding of the lens was completed later.